2,200+ contractors benchmarked. How do your margins stack up? See where you stand →

 The Bottom Line

-The fix is straightforward: run the report, quantify the gap, and build a closeout process that catches every completed job before it ages past 48 hours.
-For most contractors, this is one of the fastest cash flow wins available — no new customers, no new tools, just billing for work you already did.
+The fix is straightforward: run a weekly report of completed jobs with logged hours and no invoice, quantify the gap, and build a closeout process that catches every billable job before it ages past 48 hours.
+Contractors who do this recover $75K–$180K/year — no new customers, no new tools, just billing for work you already did.

 Q: How does Level find unbilled work?
 A: We connect to your field service software and QuickBooks, then cross-reference completed jobs against invoices.
 Any job with logged hours or completed visits that lacks a corresponding invoice gets flagged immediately.
 In most audits, we find $50K-$250K in annual unbilled work within the first week.
 The free profitability audit includes this analysis.